custom-cards/flex-table-card/README.md

 **Current Issues / Drawbacks / Plans**

+* cell alignment to be configured for each column
 * additional colunm *selector* for a service call maybe
 * history / recorder access realization to match for historical data ...
 * (click)-able sorting of columns